2014 Harris County shooting

-On July 9, 2014, a mass shooting occurred in a home located in northern Harris County, Texas, near the Spring census-designated place, a suburban area of the Greater Houston area, leaving six family members dead, four of them children, and a lone survivor.
-34-year old Ronald Lee Haskell, was apprehended after a standoff that lasted several hours.
+On July 9, 2014, a mass shooting occurred in a home located in northern Harris County, Texas, near the Spring census-designated place, a suburban area of the Greater Houston area, leaving six family members dead, four children, and a lone survivor.
+Ronald Lee Haskell, 34, was apprehended after a standoff that lasted several hours.
 Haskell was related to the victims via his ex-wife.

 Events

 Police and court documents state that Haskell arrived at the residence, 711 Leaflet Lane, dressed as a FedEx employee.
 The house is in the Enchanted Oaks subdivision Section 3, in an unincorporated area outside of the Spring census-designated place but with a Spring postal address.
 Haskell was reportedly searching for his ex-wife, the sister of the mother living in the home.
 The door was answered by the mother's 15-year-old daughter, who initially did not recognize him; he asked for her parents and she told him they weren't home.
 Haskell left, but returned a short time later and told the girl he was her ex-uncle.
 When she tried to close the door on him, Haskell forced his way inside, tied her up, and made her lie face-down; Haskell did the same to the other four children and their parents when they returned to the house.
 Haskell then reportedly shot all seven people in the back of the head "execution-style" when they wouldn't tell him where his ex-wife was.
 Afterwards, he fled the scene using the family's car.
+He discharged his pistol inside the house a total of 13 times.

 Five of the victims died at the scene, while one child died shortly after arriving at a hospital.
 The lone survivor, the 15-year-old girl, Cassidy, who initially answered the door, was able to identify the suspect, telling responding police that the gunman was planning on going after other family members.
 She survived being shot by raising her hand, the bullet grazed her head and finger causing a skull fracture and damaging the tip of her finger, then "played dead".

 Using Cassidy's information, police confronted the suspect at a second home; a chase ensued for twenty minutes, involving about two dozen patrol cars and eventually ending at a cul-de-sac located about three miles from the scene of the shooting, shortly before 7:00 p.m.
 The police managed to disable the suspect's car with a spike strip, corner him at the cul-de-sac, and block his car with two armored vehicles.
 The suspect held a pistol to his head and spoke to police via cellphone.
 Nearby homes were evacuated during the standoff.
 After around three hours passed, the suspect surrendered to police without further incident.